sproutsocial/seeds-packets/README.md

 - Create a pull request against the `develop` branch
 - Get approval
-- Merge PR then create a new PR to the `master` branch and merge it.
-Jenkins will notify a successful build notifying that the seeds-packets were published to NPM, once that is complete create a final pull request from `master` to `develop`
+- Merge PR then create a new PR to the `main` branch and merge it.
+Jenkins will notify a successful build notifying that the seeds-packets were published to NPM, once that is complete create a final pull request from `main` to `develop`

 ### Testing packet changes locally